Finding and arranging

 Both Astronomy research projects have a total credit of 30 EC.
 Per project, this equals 30 x 28 hrs = 840 hrs of research work.
 Both research projects are concluded with a thesis.
 For the Master’s Research Project, the total credit includes a 4 EC Master's Thesis as well as a 1 EC public presentation (the Student Colloquium).
 Please carefully check if the correct type of project is selected on your registration and grading forms.

 |Medium Research Project (2015-2016 or earlier)||30 EC|

 |Major Research Project (2015-2016 or earlier)||36 EC|

 All Astronomy research projects are graded on a 1-10 scale using the Master Research Project Grading Form.
 Your Master's Thesis will be evaluated both by the supervisor(s) of the project and by another staff member not directly connected to the same research project (the second reader).
-Both the supervisor(s) and the second reader have to be approved staff members with examination authority (click here for the list of approved staff members for 2018-2019).
+Both the supervisor(s) and the second reader have to be approved staff members with examination authority (click here for the list of approved staff members).
 The project will be evaluated on three points:

 - The quality and depth of the research

 - The dedication and initiative shown by the student

 - The quality of the thesis (and presentation)